Meet Our Fellows

 Rayme Martineau is an Educational Consultant for Marquette-Alger RESA in Marquette, MI.
 She holds a Master of Arts in Counseling and a Bachelors of Arts in Special Education and Psychology, both from Northern Michigan University.
 Rayme supports and provides services to the 82 school districts across the U.P., along with specific services for Marquette and Alger school districts.
 These duties include School Counselor Support, CTE, MATech Middle College, McKinney-Vento Grant Coordinator and Internship Coordinator.

 Read her #SDSUSCFellows blog at here.

-Rakiba Mitchell, MA, LPC, NCC is a school counselor, adjunct professor and mixed media
+Rakiba Mitchell, MA, LPC, NCC is a school counselor, adjunct professor and mixed media artist.

 During her 22 year tenure as an educator she has received a multitude of honors which are inclusive of being selected for the 2020 Inaugural School Counselor Leadership Fellows Program at San Diego State University, 2019 College Board National Counselor Recognition Program, Detroit Public Schools Community District Superintendent’s Service Award (2019) and 2015 College Signing Day Panelist featuring FLOTUS Michelle Obama.